bltomlin/bltomlin/README.md

-- 🔭 I’m currently working on LoanCalculator
+- 🔭 I’m currently working on WebScrapper
 - 🌱 I’m currently learning Python
 - 🤔 I’m looking for help with Professional Development
 - 📫 How to reach me: Message me on LinkedIn